Welcoming New Volunteers To Your Chapter

 Boosting Engagement Through CCL Community

 On CCL Community, nearby volunteers are automatically added to your local chapter roster as soon as they "join" CCL.
-Here are a few additional ways you can use CCL Community’s features to more easily create an engaging online space for your new volunteers and save time on automated tasks:
+To help use CCL Community’s features to more easily create an engaging online space for your new volunteers and save time on automated tasks:

 • Set up your Community chapter's Welcome Message to auto-send a general welcome email to all new chapter volunteers with information about your chapter, your preferred contact information, how to get more involved, and the details for your upcoming meeting.

-• Consider setting up an “Introduce Yourself” forum post in your chapter's forum and then add a link to it in your “About Us” block or Welcome Message to encourage a quick action new volunteers can take right away to feel connected and share more about themselves and why they joined.
+• Consider setting up an “Introduce Yourself” forum post where new volunteers can introduce themselves to your chapter in your chapter's forum and then add a link to it in your “About Us” block or Welcome Message to encourage a quick action new volunteers can take right away to feel connected and share more about themselves and why they joined with their larger chapter.

 Ongoing Engagement Ideas